libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step3.rst

-In this last part of the tutorial, we will perform an accurate MD simulation of Si fracture using the "Learn on the fly" (LOTF) hybrid QM/MM technique [Csanyi2004]_ In the present case, all atoms that are not suitably described by the [Stillinger1985]_ potential (our MM scheme) will have be treated quantum-mechanically with the DFTB method [Elsterner1998]_.
+In this last part of the tutorial, we will perform an accurate MD simulation of Si fracture using the "Learn on the fly" (LOTF) hybrid QM/MM technique [Csanyi2004]_.
+In the present case, all atoms that are not suitably described by the [Stillinger1985]_ potential (our MM scheme) will be treated quantum-mechanically with the DFTB method [Elstner1998]_.
 These atoms are those in the vicinity of the crack tip, where highly strained Si-Si bonds are present, and where formation and rupture of chemical bonds occurs during the crack propagation.